-City of Norco Enforces Prohibition of Fireworks for Fourth of July
+City of Norco Enforces Prohibition of Fireworks for Upcoming Holidays

-The City of Norco, Riverside County Sheriff’s Department, and CAL FIRE/Riverside County Fire Department will deploy extra code enforcement, Sheriff Deputies, and Fire Officers on the Fourth of July to prevent and cite the illegal use of fireworks and firearms in the community.
+The City of Norco, Riverside County Sheriff’s Department, and CAL FIRE/Riverside County Fire Department will deploy extra code enforcement, Sheriff Deputies, and Fire Officers over the upcoming holidays to prevent and cite the illegal use of fireworks and firearms in the community.
 The City of Norco has a zero tolerance policy regarding the possession or use of illegal fireworks.

 Citizens may not purchase, sell, transport, use, or store illegal fireworks in the City and all of Western Riverside County.
 Due to Norco’s large lot sizes and open space, fireworks create a greater risk of fire hazards.
 In addition, fireworks and stray bullets have the potential to injure and kill innocent bystanders, can trigger post-traumatic stress symptoms and can scare animals.